Kycklingris/portfolio/index.md

 {% include project_card.html
 	title="Deck Of Haunts"
-	date="June 2024 - Current fulltime"
+	date="June 2024 - January 2025"
 	video="1ADA3Ntrr7U"
 	content=
 "
-My current fulltime internship, where I am working on small to medium sized features independently.
-As I am under an NDA, details will be sparse.
+Deck Of Haunts at it's core is a roguelike deckbuilder.
+It was my ~8 month long internship during my studies at Futuregames.
+My work mainly consisted of card related systems, and the cards themselves, but due to the smaller team size I also worked on various other features as well.
 - Working with **C++** in **Unreal Engine 5**
 - **Plastic SCM** for versioning
+- The system for the cards
-- At the time of writing, the system for card data
+- Many of the cards
 - Debug menu
-- Many of the cards
 "
 %}

 {% include project_card.html
 	title="Jackbox style game"
 	date="Started March 2024 ~100 hours so far"
+	read-more="/projects/jackbox style game"
 	content=
 "
-My main personal project with a focus on development tools for the use of modding.
+Currently my main personal project with a focus on development tools for the use of modding.
 It is a multi faceted project that requires work in backend, frontend and game development.
-Currently reworking the system that connects the Frontend and Host game.
-- Backend built with **ASP.NET Core**, **CoTURN**, **Docker** and **Redis**
+- Backend built with **Axum**, **Rust**, **CoTURN**, **Docker** and **Redis** (previously ASP.NET Core)
-- Frontend built with **Lit** and **JQuery**
+- Frontend built with **Typescript**, **Lit** and **XState**
 - Host game built with **Godot** and **C++**
 - **Git** for versioning
 "